 This person is responsible for gathering, sewing and/or creating costumes for a production.

 Concession Stand Volunteers

-These volunteers sell concessions, making sure that there is plenty in stock and that the area is clean at all times.
-At the end of the concession, the volunteer is responsible for putting all items in their place and marking volunteer's hours and points.
+These volunteers sell concessions, making sure that there is plenty of stock and that the area is clean at all times.
+At the end of their shift, the volunteer is responsible for putting all items in their place and marking volunteer’s hours.